nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

 #### Remote apps

-The Portal App resources (JavaScript and CSS files) can be remote.
-The *resourcesRoot* parameter of local pluings accept HTTP, HTTPS and FTP urls.

-There is also a plugin to register portal apps running on a remote server.
-The remote apps have to expose the _package.json_ with the plugin definition at _http://&lt;remote-server&gt;/package.json_
+Portal Apps (SPA) can reside on a remote server and automatically be registered.
+Currently, there are two different remote registries that can also be combined:

+ * _mashroom-portal-remote-app-registry_
+ * _mashroom-portal-remote-app-registry-k8s_ (for Kubernetes)

+Here is how it works:

 ![Remote app resources](mashroom_portal_remote_app.png)

-##### Register a remote app with the mashroom-portal-remote-app-registry plugin
+##### Ad hoc register a remote app with the mashroom-portal-remote-app-registry plugin

-Open _/portal-remote-app-registry_, paste the URL into the input and lick _Add_:
+Open _/mashroom/admin/ext/remote-portal-apps_, paste the URL into the input and lick _Add_:

 ![Register remote portal app](mashroom_portal_register_remote_app.png)